textmagic/textmagic-rest-perl-v2/docs/TextMagicApi.md

 Delete a list

 This command has no parameters.
-If successful, this command will return the standard delete response (204 No Content), otherwise a standard error response will be returned.
-When you delete a list, the contacts in it are deleted as well unless they were saved in other list.
+If successful, this command will return the standard delete response (204 No Content); otherwise, a standard error response will be returned.
+When you delete a list, the contacts in it are deleted as well, unless they were saved in another list.

 ### Example
 ```perl